 *** Veganism in China? ***

 So far, there are barely any vegan restaurants in China.
-However, the Chinese have been adapting Western trends so fast that they will very likely adapt the vegetarian and vegan trend as well.
+However, the Chinese have been adapting Western trends so fast that they will very likely adopt the vegetarian and vegan trend as well.
 Since most of the traditional dishes are vegetable-based, due to the lack of meat in the past (there was a famine not too long ago), they have the perquisites to move away from the Westernization of food and return to a plant-based diet.
 Perhaps China’s inhabitants are even more likely to become mostly vegetarian than any European country, considering that cheese, dough made with eggs and meat are major components of most traditional European dishes.
 With the increasing access to the Internet, the food scandals in the news and the rising willingness to actively improve the environmental situation (the smog is very bad in many Chinese cities and the main air polluter is the livestock industry!!), a large number of Chinese is very likely to change their eating habits in the upcoming decades.
-At the moment, an increasing number of Chinese are becoming obese due to the distribution of fast food chains from the Western world.
-With the rising awareness, the growth in obesity is projected to cease and hopefully health issues will do the same.
-The Chinese may be able to eat a lot of fats (because they stay so slim even though they eat the same stuff we did in the restaurants!), but to me it seems the environmental situation will kill them if they don’t wake up soon.
+At the moment, an increasing number of Chinese are becoming obese due to the distribution of fast-food chains from the Western world.
+With the rising awareness, the growth in obesity is projected to cease and hopefully, health issues will do the same.
+The Chinese may be able to eat a lot of fats (because they stay so slim even though they eat the same stuff we did in the restaurants!), but to me, it seems the environmental situation will kill them if they don’t wake up soon.
 The number of vegan restaurants is rising and simultaneously people are becoming aware of the importance of a healthy diet.
 The number of vegans and vegetarians in China is constantly rising.
-This is a very good thing and I am looking forward to my visits in future.
+This is a very good thing and I am looking forward to my visits in the future.
 China has been changing so rapidly!
 Who knows what will be in 10 years?